 a.
 When asked on the application what the family is prepared to pay, this number should refer to tuition only.
 Please be reminded that all other fees (registration, transportation, etc.) are required and financial aid is not available.

 b.
 Every applicant must submit a written narrative to provide further context and for a good faith estimate of what the family is able to pay.
 The Scholarship Committee stresses the importance of providing these critical inputs in making a determination, without which, the application is comprised of mere data and numbers devoid of vital color to the circumstances.
 For instance, if one spouse is not employed, it is helpful to provide an explanation of any relevant circumstances.
+If COVID-19 has affected your finances / employment, please explain your situation and your expectations how your finances will change once the social distancing restrictions are lifted.

 c.
 Please explain in the narrative section how much you paid last year and expect to pay next year for gap year, college or other educational institutions not in the Yeshiva Aid system.
 Please include any information about how tuitions were / will be paid through savings, loans, cash, etc.